-Text of a Debate Send for the full text of a debate on "Should Progressives Work in the Democratic Party?
-Carl Haessler, former editor of the Federated Press, says, "Yes!"
-George Breitman, former editor of the Militant, says, "No!"
-25 cents a copy, 18 cents a copy for orders of 10 or more.
+Text of a Debate

+Send for the full text of a

+debate on "Should Progressives Work in the Democratic

+Carl Haessler, former edi-

+George Breitman, former

+editor of the Militant, says

+25 cents a copy, 18 cents a

+copy for orders of 10 or more.

-Postpaid Friday Night Socialist Forum 3737 Woodward, Detroit 1, Mich.
+3737 Woodward, Detroit 1, Mich.